andyfaulkner1969/FGTDC/README.md

 When the script runs it will do the following...

-1. Checl to see if log directory exsists.
+1. Check to see if log directory exsists.
 If not creates it.
 2. Check to see if log file is present.
 If not create it.
 3. Check to see if log directory is larger than size defined in yaml if so will exit.
 If not moves forward.
     *This is a safe guard to prevent the script from over runnning the file system.